 - How did genres such as farming manuals evolve and their contents change over time?

-The project puts emphasis on the study of agricultural practices documented in Classical Chinese (used in China, Japan, Korea, and Vietnam), Arabic, Persian, and Ottoman Turkish.
-In addition to farming manuals and treatises, we will examine diverse forms of agricultural knowledge that did not conveniently fit into the discrete scholarly categories of their respective times: legal writings, cosmographies, dictionaries, materia medica, manuals of mechanical art, as well as artifacts and visual representations.
+In addition to farming manuals and treatises, we examine diverse forms of agricultural knowledge that did not conveniently fit into the discrete scholarly categories of their respective times: legal writings, cosmographies, dictionaries, materia medica, manuals of mechanical art, as well as artifacts and visual representations.